addyosmani/backbone-fundamentals/README.md

 Aliasing to the dollar-sign ($), once again makes it very easy to encapsulate any part of an application you wish using AMD.

-##External [Underscore/Handlebars/Mustache] templates using Require.js
+##External [Underscore/Handlebars/Mustache] templates using RequireJS

 Moving your [Underscore/Mustache/Handlebars] templates to external files is actually quite straight-forward.
-As this application makes use of Require.js, I'll discuss how to implement external templates using this specific script loader.
+As this application makes use of RequireJS, I'll discuss how to implement external templates using this specific script loader.

 RequireJS has a special plugin called text.js which is used to load in text file dependencies.
 To use the text plugin, simply follow these simple steps:

 1. Download the plugin from http://requirejs.org/docs/download.html#text and place it in either the same directory as your application's main JS file or a suitable sub-directory.

-2. Next, include the text.js plugin in your initial Require.js configuration options.
-In the code snippet below, we assume that require.js is being included in our page prior to this code snippet being executed.
+2. Next, include the text.js plugin in your initial RequireJS configuration options.
+In the code snippet below, we assume that RequireJS is being included in our page prior to this code snippet being executed.
 Any of the other scripts being loaded are just there for the sake of example.

 <pre>
 require.config( {